cfpdx-401JS-spring-2017/in-class-work/week01_node-js-fundementals/apr11_build-async/README.md

             * local `node_modules`
             * global `node_modules`

-### ES6 Modules
+#### ES6 Modules

-We'll be using CJS for first couple of weeks
+We'll be using CJS for first couple of weeks.
+Then switch to ES6 Modules

 ### `npm`
 * Package Management